 Disneyland opened a year or two later, just ten minutes away from us.
 During the summer, we watched the fireworks each night at 9 from our backyard.

-I’ve been married to my husband, Ed, a retired juvenile court probation officer, for 40 years.
-We have two married daughters and four young grandsons.
-Grandson #5 is due to join us in September!
+I’ve been married to my husband, Ed, a retired juvenile court probation officer, for 43 years.
+We have two married daughters and five young grandchildren—all boys!

-When I’m not writing or visiting grandchildren, I like to walk and garden.
-Sometimes I even shoot hoops with the basketball and backboard I received for one of my recent “big” birthdays!
+When I’m not writing or having fun with the grandboys, I like to walk, read, and try new healthy recipes.
+Sometimes I even shoot hoops with the basketball and backboard I received for one of my “big” birthdays!

-My first job was to develop an all-new Sunday school curriculum for two- and three-year-olds.
+My first job after college was to develop an all-new Sunday school curriculum for two- and three-year-olds.
 I discovered I liked combining my writing abilities with opening up God’s Word.